patricebechard/rasa/docs/core/stories.rst

 .. contents::
    :local:

-Rasa stories are a form of training data used to train Rasa's dialogue management models.
+Rasa stories are a type of training data used to train Rasa's dialogue management models.
 While :ref:`rules` implement a fixed behavior for small conversation parts, stories can be used to train models which are able to generalize to unseen conversation paths.